Polish Golden Age

 The Polish Golden Age (Polish: Złoty Wiek Polski /pl/) was the Renaissance period in the Kingdom of Poland and subsequently in the Polish–Lithuanian Commonwealth, which started in the late 15th century.
 Historians argue that the Polish Golden Age ended by the mid-17th century, when Poland was ravaged by the Khmelnytsky Uprising (1648–57) and by the Swedish and Russian invasion.
 During its Golden Age, the Commonwealth became one of the largest kingdoms of Europe and at its peak stretched from modern-day Estonia in the north to Moldavia in the south and from Moscow in the east to Brandenburg in the west.

 In the 16th century the Polish–Lithuanian Commonwealth grew to 1 million km^{2}, with a population of 11 million.
-It prospered from its enormous grain, wood, salt, and cloth trade with Western Europe via the Baltic Sea ports of Gdańsk, Elbląg, Riga, Memel, and Königsberg.
-The Commonwealth's major cities also included Poznań, Kraków, Warsaw, Lwów, Wilno, Toruń, and, for a time, Kyiv and Smolensk.
+It prospered from its enormous grain, wood, salt, and cloth trade with Western Europe via the Baltic Sea ports of Danzig (Gdańsk), Elbing (Elbląg), Riga, Memel (Klaipėda), and Königsberg (Kaliningrad).
+The Commonwealth's major cities also included Poznań, Kraków, Warsaw, Lwów (Lviv), Wilno (Vilnius), Thorn (Toruń), and, for a time, Kiev and Smolensk.
 The Commonwealth army was able to defend the realm from foreign invasion, and also participated in aggressive campaigns against Poland's neighbors.
-As voluntary Polonization followed in unified territories, the Polish language became the lingua franca of Central and Eastern Europe.
+As voluntary Polonization followed in unified territories, the Polish language became the lingua franca of the Commonwealth.

 During its Golden Age, the Commonwealth was regarded as one of the most powerful states in Europe.
 It had a unique system of government, known as Golden Liberty, in which all the nobility (szlachta), regardless of economic status, were considered equal and enjoyed extensive legal rights and privileges.
 One of the system's features was the liberum veto, used for the first time in 1669.
-The nobility, comprising szlachta and its magnates, made up 10% of the Commonwealth's population.
+The nobility, comprising szlachta and its magnates, made up 8–10% of the Commonwealth's population.